-115.333 (e) The Superintendent / PREA Coordinator was able to clearly explain the resident PREA education process.
-Upon auditor review, 8 of 8 resident files reviewed included documentation including the residents' acknowledgement of receiving and understanding the PREA information.
+115.333 (e) The Superintendent was able to clearly explain the resident PREA education process.
+Upon auditor review, 7 of 7 resident files reviewed included documentation including the residents' acknowledgement of receiving and understanding the PREA information.
 In the resident interviews the youth were able to explain the process consistent with what is written in the facility PREA Policy and what is expected to meet this standard.
-8 of 8 residents said they believed they could report allegations of sexual abuse and harassment without being punished or fearing retaliation.
+7 of 7 residents said they believed they could report allegations of sexual abuse and harassment without being punished or fearing retaliation.

 115.333 (f) PREA related information is continuously and readily available to residents.
-During the on-site portion of the audit Auditor Howell was provided unobstructed movement within the facility and viewed PREA posters in the resident living units, classroom, and common areas.
+During the onsite portion of the audit The Auditor was provided unobstructed movement within the facility and viewed PREA posters in the resident living units, classroom, and common areas.
 Posters included the name, address, and phone number to report sexual abuse and sexual harassment.
-Auditor Howell also received a copy of and reviewed the PREA information in the brochure.
+The Auditor also received a copy of and reviewed the PREA information in the brochure.
 PREA brochures and postings were observed in common areas of the building and observed in the lobby of Juvenile Detention Center building.
 Postings include the phone number for the Missouri Child Abuse Hotline (800) 392-3738 hosted by the Children Advocacy Service Center and SEMO-NASV (573) 332-1900.
 The calls are toll free and posted in each resident living unit.
-Auditor Howell called to verify the number was working and would be a resource for residents when they called.
+The Auditor called to verify the number was working and would be a resource for residents when they called.
 The Hotline representatives confirmed the intent of the services and the free services available to youth in need.

-Because the residents have not been receiving a comprehensive education within 10 days of intake the Stoddard County Regional Detention Center initially would have not met the standard of 115.333 (b), however the issue was corrected and a system of weekly education was installed for continued compliance.
+Because the residents have been receiving a comprehensive education upon intake and again within 7 days of intake (video every Wednesday) the Stoddard County Regional Detention Center does EXCEED the standard of 115.333 (b).